How Much Will Solar Actually Save on My Thai Electricity Bill?

 A Thai rooftop solar system in central Thailand generates roughly 1,386 kWh per kWp per year (ScienceDirect Bangkok rooftop PV study, 2023) — about 115 kWh per kWp per month.
 Combine that with progressive tariffs and savings vary widely by household size and daytime occupancy.

 Small household — single occupant or couple, 200 kWh/month, 3 kWp system.
 Current bill: about 700 THB/month.
 Solar generation: roughly 345 kWh/month.
 Realistic self-consumption: 60-70%, since smaller systems are easier to absorb.
 Estimated savings: 500-650 THB/month, or 70-80% off the bill.
-Watch for over-sizing — extra generation has no commercial value while the net billing quota is frozen.
+Watch for over-sizing — exports beyond self-use only earn 2.20 THB/kWh if you have a confirmed spot in the new 500 MW net billing round (reopened 1 July 2026, first-come-first-served).

 Medium household — family of three or four, 450 kWh/month, 5 kWp system.
 Current bill: about 1,800 THB/month.
 Solar generation: roughly 575 kWh/month.
 Self-consumption is the swing factor — 35-50% if the home is empty during weekday daytime.
 Estimated savings: 1,000-1,400 THB/month, or 55-65% off the bill.
 This is the case installers most often quote, and the savings range is wide because daytime occupancy matters more than panel output.